Saritasa/terraform-aws-iam/modules/iam-assumable-roles-with-saml/README.md

+This module is forked to provide possibility of `assume_role_policy` customization.

+There are added new variables:

+  -  admin_assume_role_policy
+  -  poweruser_assume_role_policy
+  -  readonly_assume_role_policy

+So in case if these variables are passed in the module - their `assume policies` will be used, otherwise there would be used new policy with only SAML access permissions.

 # iam-assumable-roles-with-saml

 Creates predefined IAM roles (admin, poweruser and readonly) which can be assumed by trusted resources using SAML Federated Users.